Success is not measured by sales. It’s measured by people you impact.

 Myth 3: You need to sell a lot to make an impact.

 The last lesson learned was the most important one.
 It changed my life.
 Most of my readers didn't become opinion formers.
 Neither, I could stop working and make a living from writing books.
 The impact came from the people I met.
 I made a rough calculation.
 It must be around one hundred amazing people I met thanks to my book.
 Some of them became friends; others became clients.
 Today, more than eight years after publishing The Great Belgian Novel "How to become an opinion former", I realised the impact of my book was overwhelming.
 New friends, new client-friends, thank you messages from unknown people that published their opinions for the first time.
 I guarantee: to impact one person with your book is worth more than selling one thousand copies!

 By the time you are reading this article, I will be writing my second book.
 To learn more, subscribe at the bottom of this page.

-Note: To the famous Belgian opinion maker, that told - the week after my book was published - to a journalist, it's ridiculous to think you can learn to become an opinion former.
+Note: To the famous Belgian opinion maker, that said to a journalist - the week after I published my book-, it's ridiculous to think you can learn to become an opinion former.
 You were wrong.
 Not about expressing your opinion, neither about back-stabbing me on my book after you read the proofread with a lot of enthusiasm.
 You were wrong about my book being ridiculous.
 It changed my life.
 How ridiculous is that?